ukcivil/insightforge-capstone/README.md

 ##  What This App Can Do

-- Upload a sales CSV file
+- Upload a provided sales CSV file
-- Ask questions in plain English
+- Ask questions about the data in English
-- Get helpful answers powered by AI
+- Get helpful answers powered by AI and other tools
 - See useful charts when relevant
 - Download a log of your questions and answers